LeoIV/pysmac/doc/quickstart.rst

 fANOVA
 ------
 In addition fANOVA can be run on pySMAC's output as shown in the following script from the example folder:
-To gain familiarity with the workflow, we shall dissect the file "rosenbrock_example.py" which can be found in the example folder.
-The full script looks like this:

 .. literalinclude:: ../examples/branin_fanova_example.py
         :linenos: